redpanda-data/connect/docs/processors/README.md

 finally maps the result back into the original payload.

 Map paths are arbitrary dot paths, target path hierarchies are constructed if they do not yet exist.
-If `strict_premap` is set to true then processing is skipped for message parts where the premap targets aren't found.
+Processing is skipped for message parts where the premap targets aren't found, for optional premap targets use `premap_optional`.

 If the pre-map is empty then the full payload is sent to the processors.
 The post-map should not be left empty, if you intend to replace the full payload